MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M02_ak.md

 3. Browse to Microsoft 365 admin center (https://admin.microsoft.com/) as **MOD Administrator**.

-4. In left navigation of the Microsoft 365 admin center, select the **Show all** and select **Settings** > **Org settings**.
+4. In the left navigation of the Microsoft 365 admin center, select the **Show all** and select **Settings** > **Org settings**.

 	1. Under the **Services** tab, select **Microsoft 365 Groups**.
 Make sure the checkbox is selected for **Let group owner add people outside your organization to Microsoft 365 Groups**.
 Close the **Microsoft 365 Groups** by clicking **X** button.

 	2. Under the **Security & privacy** tab, select **Sharing**.
 Make sure the checkbox is selected for **Let users add new guests to the organization**.

 You have now reviewed guest access settings across different admin centers.
-You are ready to invite guest for collaboration.
+You are ready to invite the guest for collaboration.

 #### Task 2 - Configure guest access in Teams